sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 A glance at the map of India will show that the situation of Kishkindha, as indicated by the naming of the countries around it must be found in the north of the Vindhya mountain, the west of the Jumna and the Ganges and south-west of the Chitrakuta, because Rama is said to have left it for going to the south and even if it was in the north-east of Kishkindha, it could be said to be in the east, as in the text above.

-Moreover, this is exactly the place where the description of Rama's journey to that place from[Chitrakuta](# "It is noteworthy that in the उत्पत्ति प्रकरण ofयोगवासिष्ठ (Nirnaya Sagar, Bombay edition 1911, Vol. 1. p.
-212, Adhyaya 36, Stanza 39) it is stated that the three peaks of this mountain चित्रकूटwere inhabited by the Rakshasa guards at the Lanka.
+Moreover, this is exactly the place where the description of Rama's journey to that place fromChitrakuta[^13] it is stated that the three peaks of this mountain चित्रकूटwere inhabited by the Rakshasa guards at the Lanka.
 This apparently refers tothe fact that it was within the sphere of the Lanka.")would lead one to locate it.
 On leaving that placeRama entered the Dandaka forest.
 There he came across a colony of Rishis which was situated in an inaccessible place (III-1).
 Then he entered the valley of a river (III-2).
 Here he saw a hermitage (III -4).
 He requested its owner to show him a suitable place for settling (III-4-33).

+[^13]: "It is noteworthy that in the उत्पत्ति प्रकरण ofयोगवासिष्ठ (Nirnaya Sagar, Bombay edition 1911, Vol. 1. p.
+212, Adhyaya 36, Stanza 39

 आवासं त्विहमिच्छामि प्रदिष्टमिह कानने ॥